dreamteamreads/dreamteamreads.github.io/_posts/2016-06-04-Darklight.md

 bookImg: /assets/Bookcovers/Darklight.jpg
 ---

 I finally finished part two of this series after the whole "losing it in a grocery store and having to reorder from Amazon" mishap.
-Because of the fact that I was in the middle of the action when I lost my other copy of this book, getting back into it was a bit difficult.
+Because of the fact that I was in the middle of the action when I lost my first copy of this book, getting back into it was a bit difficult.
 I debated restarting, but as it turns out, I am very lazy and so that didn't happen.
-You win some, you lose some.
+I guess you really do win some and you really do lose some...
 ON TO THE REVIEW!

 <a href="https://getpocket.com/save" class="pocket-btn" data-lang="en"
   data-save-url="http://dreamteamreads.com/2016/06/03/Darklight/"